kevinrodbe/library/content/02-resources-and-get.md

 {:id=>51, :name=>"John"}
 ```

-It's not required to transform these keys into symbols, but I think it's pretty handy since that's the way we typically build and access hashes in Ruby.
+It's not required to transform these keys into symbols, but it's pretty handy since that's the way we typically build and access hashes in Ruby.

 ## GET /zombies/:id